-Adaptivity Changing the difficulty of lessons in response to performance.

-- Child moves on to more complex sound-spellings after 80% accuracy on easier ones. - Child does additional practice reading for fluency after giving a number of accurate but slow responses.

-Moderate favoring adaptivity

-Negative if adaptivity is based on completing tasks, not performance
+Adaptivity ^{19,20,21} Changing the difficulty of lessons in response to performance.
+Child moves on to more complex sound-spellings after 80% accuracy on easier ones.
+Child does additional practice reading for fluency after giving a number of accurate but slow responses.
+Moderate favoring adaptivity Negative if adaptivity is based on completing tasks, not performance 7 Reinforcement A way to maintain engagement while using app that includes performance feedback and/or performance- or effort- contingent rewards.
+Child earns a badge after reaching a new level in a game.
+Child receives a number of points after correcting a mistake in an activity.
+Limited favoring reinforcement including performance feedback

-Reinforcement

-A way to maintain engagement while using app that includes performance feedback and/or performance- or effort-contingent rewards.

-- Child earns a badge after reaching a new level in a game. - Child receives a number of points after correcting a mistake in an activity.

-Limited favoring reinforcement including performance feedback Schematic design Type of visuals used to present the game:
+Schematic design7 Type of visuals used to present the game:

-- Simple interfaces with few elements outside the learning content - Interfaces with cartoons for photo-realistic characters or environments that take attention away from content - Simple: App uses icons to show how to move to the next activity or ask for a word to be repeated. - Cartoon: App has cartoon characters that perform acrobatic tricks after every correct answer. - Photo-realistic: App has a virtual host who "talks" to the child at length.
+- Simple interfaces with few elements outside the learning content - Interfaces with cartoons for photo-realistic characters or environments that take attention away from content - Simple: App uses icons to show how to move to the next activity or ask for a word to be repeated.

-Weak favoring simple interfaces
+Weak favoring

+simple

+interfaces